Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 - Property *must* be defined within a `NetworkBehaviour` derived class attached to a `GameObject`
     - The `GameObject` or a parent `GameObject` **must** also have a `NetworkObject` component attached to it.
 - A `NetworkVariable`'s assigned type (`T`) must be [constrained to an unmanaged `Type`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/constraints-on-type-parameters#unmanaged-constraint).
+- A `NetworkVariable`'s value can only be set when:
+    - Initializing the property (either when it is declared or within the Awake method)
+    - While the associated `NetworkObject` is spawned (upon being spawned or any time while it is still spawned).

 :::important
 When a client first connects, it will be synchronized with the current value of the `NetworkVariable`.
 Typically, clients should register for `NetworkVariable.OnValueChanged` within the OnNetworkSpawn method.